How To Write Winning Listicles That People Will Actually Read

 As we explain this next point, you'll understand why we selected the specific topic phrases above.
 You can't just take the most popular keyword, stick a high-ranking title onto it, and assume it will work well.

-When it comes to making listicles for content marketing, we need to consider what entices the reader as much as what may assist your ranking on search engines.
+Key Point: When making listicles for content marketing, consider what entices the reader as much as what may assist your ranking on search engines.

 Determine How Long You Want It To Be